Guy-Shaw/test-markdown/README-ush.md

 ## Cleanliness
 All of `ush`, `libush` and `lincscript` have been written in a subset of C and C++.
-It compiles clean using a "super-compler" that compiles using:
+It compiles clean using a "super-compiler" that compiles using:

     1. gcc -Wall -Wextra